Explore the Civil War

 July 3rd, Noon until 3 PM

 Learn the science and art of building a fire and then test your skill with primitive fire-making techniques at Audubon State Historic Site.

 In the Footsteps of Audubon

 Come to Audubon State Historic Site and follow the paths where John James Audubon once walked in 1821.
-An extended tour by the park Curator takes the guest through an audio visual on the history of the park, a presentation on the prints Audubon created while at Oakley Plantation, followed by a guided house and grounds tour.
+An extended tour takes the guest through an audio visual on the history of the park, a presentation on the prints Audubon created while at Oakley Plantation, followed by a grounds tour of the plantation yard.
 Please allow for 1 ½ hours.

 The Dead of Locust Grove Cemetery

 Learn about the inhabitants of this historic cemetery through figures like Sarah Knox Taylor, the daughter of President Zachary Taylor and short lived wife of Jefferson Davis, and Eleazar Ripley…Major General and Hero of the War of 1812.
 There will also be a short class on gravestone rendering.
+This program will be held at Locust Grove State Historic Site and both the program and site on this day are free of charge. class on gravestone rendering.
 This program will be held at Locust Grove State Historic Site and both the program and site on this day are free of charge.
-For more information please contact Audubon State Historic Site in St. Francisville, La. at 1-225-635-3739.